 Napoleon’s anger towards his uncle gradually diminished.
 Fesch had always been a good companion to Letizia; the two often lived together.
 Fesch also served as a general point of correspondence for the Bonaparte family.
 Affable and tolerant, he was the medium through which Napoleon’s mother and siblings frequently addressed Napoleon, and through which Napoleon often addressed them and tried to boss them around.
 Though Napoleon did not think particularly highly of Fesch’s abilities, he enjoyed him as a foil, and Fesch accepted the role.
-At the Tuileries in 1812 or 1813, the valet Saint-Denis recounts,
+At the Tuileries in 1812 or 1813, the valet Saint-Denis recounted,

 Every Sunday there was a family dinner.
 The Emperor enjoyed arguing various theological points with Cardinal Fesch, and it was rarely that his arguments did not nonplus His Eminence.
 (6)